Drinking culture in Medieval Europe, and around the world at about the same era

 Alcohol in Africa

-Strangely, the history of alcohol in Africa is so scarcely covered that its hard to find any evidence beyond evidence of probable controlled fermentation of honey in the Stone Age Africa.
+Strangely, the history of alcohol in Africa is so scarcely covered that it?s hard to find any evidence beyond evidence of probable controlled fermentation of honey in the Stone Age Africa.

 The hypothesis works based on the evidence of intelligence and cognitive awareness and skill required to ferment alcohol found in Southern Africa.
 Visibly, it can be assumed that the people who were bow hunting about 60000 years ago, were using Ochre compound as paint 100,000 years ago and could concoct arrow poison as early as 24,000 years ago or even earlier, could easily ferment Honey, since evidence of consuming Honey and use of bee products have been found from as early as 40,000 years ago.
 But sadly, no archaeological evidence remained.